Black Cat (2007 film): Plot

 Black moves to Mumbai as Ramesh after a gap of ten years to find his enemies and kill them.
-To get more information about his family, Ramesh consults his friend Dinesh from whom he learns that his mother and one sister are dead.
+To get more information about his family, Ramesh consults his friend Advocate Dinesh from whom he learns that his mother and one sister are dead.
 His other sister, Shyama is taken care of by Dinesh and his wife.
 On his way, he reminisces about an incident where he fights Prabhul and team to save his sisters but gets beaten up by them and loses his sanity.
-After killing Prakash and Aggarwal, he returns to Tharakan's village in Kerala and gets arrested by Vikram Dharma who was sent by Prabhul Kumar from Mumbai.
+After killing Prakash and Aggarwal, he returns to Tharakan's village in Kerala and gets arrested by DYSP Vikram Dharma who was sent by Prabhul from Mumbai.
 The next day he is taken to court, and Ramesh brilliantly acts as Black in front of the Judge and the prosecutor.
 The prosecutor argues that the person is Ramesh Sharma and not Black.
 Dinesh then brilliantly acts with the evidence regarding the death of Ramesh Sharma and further establishes that he is Black.
 When the prosecutor does not give up, the judge postpones the verdict.

-The next day Moosath and Meenakshi also come to the court and informs them that the accused is Black and not Ramesh.
+The next day, Moosath and Meenakshi also come to the court and informs them that the accused is Black and not Ramesh.
 Dinesh once again proves that the person standing in the court is Black and hence gets Black exonerated.
-Ramesh then informs Dinesh about his plan to kill Prabhul Kumar, who ruined his life.
+Ramesh then informs Dinesh about his plan to kill Prabhul, who ruined his life and family.
 Meenakshi begs Ramesh to not kill Prabhul as he is her father but Ramesh was firm on his decision.
 However, he gets beaten up by some goons outside the court.
 Tharakan and his gang manages to save him.

-Enraged, Tharakan and his relatives go to Prabhul Kumar's house to seek revenge for trying to kill Black.
+Enraged, Tharakan and his relatives go to Prabhul's house to seek revenge for trying to kill Black.
 On seeing him, Meenakshi gets shocked as Moosath earlier informed her that if he gets hit on the head once again, he could never be brought back as Ramesh.
-To test whether he is Black or Ramesh, Prabhul Kumar slaps Shyama and Blessy badly.
+To test whether he is Black or Ramesh, Prabhul slaps Shyama, Blessy badly and also him.
 As he does not react in both the cases, Prabhul confirms that he is insane and tells Tharakan to take him back.
 Tharakan angrily threatens Prabhul and takes Black away.
-However, when Prabhul learns that Meenakshi knew of his role on assaulting Ramesh, he orders Vikram to kill Ramesh.
+However, when Prabhul learns that Meenakshi knew of his role on assaulting Ramesh, he takes a gun to kill Ramesh.
 As Prabhul is about to shoot Ramesh, he is blocked by Ramesh and killed in an ensuing fight.